Training Tips & HELPFUL HINTS

 Consult with your local vet.
 Your veterinarian is the individual who can help you to instigate a shot program suited for your location and well-being of your horse.
 He will be able to provide you with clear guidelines to care for your horse.

-IMPORTANCE OF LONGEING YOUR HORSE:
+IMPORTANCE OF LOUNGING YOUR HORSE:

-We longe each and every horse here at the place every day they are ridden--great way to warm him up.
+We lounge each and every horse here at the place every day they are ridden--great way to warm him up.
 First, in the round pen, then progress to just running them around on the end of the bridle rein.

 IF YOUR HORSE IS FRESH: